 - To continue to develop a depository collection to support the information needs of the depository community

-- General public users of federal depository government information resources will be provided access and services comparable to those for primary patrons.
+- General public users of federal depository government information resources will be provided access and services comparable to those for University students, faculty and staff.

 - Library research instruction sessions in the use of government information include general and specialized subject resources and tools to access government information.

-- Research guides and bibliographies, general and subject/course specific covering government information are available.
+- Research guides and bibliographies, general and subject/course specific covering government information is available.

 - Many Library research and subject guides include government information resources, both depository and non-depository.

 - Social media services are incorporated within the Library's public and research services.